Registration for graduate programs

 If you were registered full-time since beginning your program, you will continue to be considered as full-time for the purposes of financial assistance for students, study bursaries or immigration purposes (student visa).
 This will still be the case if you have not finished after twelve sessions and apply for an extension* of one or more sessions.*

-IMPORTANT: If you study part time for a master’s with thesis or a doctorate you will be considered a part-time student if you must register for “ACTIVIT” or “REDACT” towards the end of your program, or if you get an extension.
+IMPORTANT: If you have studied part time at any given time during your master’s with thesis or doctorate you will be considered a part-time student if you must register for less than 9 credits or for “ACTIVIT” or “REDACT” towards the end of your program, or if you get an extension.

 In a master’s with project (and DESS - Specialized Graduate Studies Diploma), you can also register for “ACTIVIT” (writing your project) once you have exhausted your 45 course or project credits (or 30 credits in a DESS).
 You can also ask for an extension if you do not complete your program on time (which varies depending on the type of program and whether you are a full-time or a part-time student: See Length of studies).